 Brand, how to define yours, how to communicate it, and where to communicate it (touchpoints) are also covered in HOW TO SELL HANDMADE BEYOND FRIENDS & FAMILY.

 CONSISTENCY IS KEY

-Getting mixed messages from any area of your business makes shoppers question A business’ merit.
+Getting mixed messages from any area of your business makes shoppers question A business’s merit.

 Then you look around and see several pieces you would never wear; they look more like your grandma’s style than yours (not that there’s anything wrong with grandma’s style…it’s just not yours).

 Now you’re questioning; is this store actually young, trendy, and sophisticated?
 Or is it somewhere your grandma shops?